seahorn/clam/README.md

 We also provide the option `--crab-track=VAL` to indicate the level of abstraction of the translation.
 The possible values of `VAL` are:

-- `num`: translate only operations over integer and boolean scalars (LLVM registers).
+- `num`: translate only operations over LLVM registers of integer and boolean types.
 - `ptr`: `num` + translate all pointer operations using Crab pointer operations.
 - `arr`: `num` + translates all pointer operations using Crab arrays.